usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_101.md

 ## Comments / review

-Within this project as a whole, and within its subprojects, everything is done with XProc 3.0, meaning everything can be done using a single script, which invokes an XProc processor to read and execute a pipeline.
-This simplicity is at the center of the argument for XProc.
+Within this project as a whole, and within its subprojects, everything is done with XProc 3.0.
+The aim is to make it possible to do anything needed with XProc, and moreover to make any one thing needed with a single XProc pipeline, using a single script, which invokes an XProc processor to read and execute.
+This simplicity, with the replicability that goes with it, is at the center of the argument for XProc.

-Effectively (and much more could be said about the processing stack, dependency management and so forth) what this means is that XProc offers the user and the developer (in either or both roles) with focused and concentrated points of control or points of adjustment.
+Effectively (and much more could be said about the processing stack, dependency management and so forth) what this means is that XProc promises the user and the developer (in either or both roles) with focused and concentrated points of control or points of adjustment.
 In the field – where software is deployed and used – things almost never just &ldquo;drop in&rdquo;.
-User interfaces, APIs, dependencies and platform quirks: all these constrain what users can do, and even developers are rarely free to experiment and explore.
+User interfaces, APIs, dependencies and platform quirks: all these constrain what users can do, and even developers are rarely as free as they would like to experiment and explore.

 To the extent this is the case, this project only works if things are actually simple enough to pick up, use, learn and adapt.